thewmh/ts-fundamentals-v3/NOTES.md

 ## Index Signatures & Object Q&A

 We've learned how to type rigid objects, but what about dictionaries?
-A dictionary would be a consistent type of value that is stored under an arbitrary key, an example of which could be phone numbers; home, work, fax as keys, w/ an object w/ coountry code, area code, and number being the value.
+A dictionary would be a consistent type of value that is stored under an arbitrary key, an example of which could be phone numbers; home, work, fax as keys, w/ an object w/ country code, area code, and number being the value.
 In order to type something like this, we would describe it using an index signature.
 Here's what an index signature for a dictionary of phone numbers could look like:

 ```
 const phones: {